scottcrowley/lego/README.md

 ### List of Other Commands

 #### Import All Themes From Rebrickable
-This command imports all the Themes into the `inventories` database table, using the Rebrickable API.
+This command imports all the Themes into the `themes` database table, using the Rebrickable API.
 It is important to note that the `themes` table, in the database, is emptied when executing this command.
 ```zsh
 php artisan lego:import-themes
 ```